sidworks-dev/sw-plugin-instant-page/README.md

 # Sidworks Instant Page for Shopware 6
-This plugin adds Instant Page to the storefront
+This plugin adds [Instant Page](https://github.com/instantpage/instant.page) to the storefront of Shopware 6

 ## Installation
 ```bash